Jidendiran-coder/CI-CD-Pipeline-Assignment/README.md

 # 🚀 CI/CD Pipeline Assignment with GitHub & Nginx

-Welcome to the **CI/CD Pipeline Assignment** project!
-This setup allows you to deploy your static website automatically using GitHub and Nginx on an EC2 instance. 🌐💻
+👋 Welcome to the CI/CD Pipeline Assignment Project!
+This project helps you automatically deploy your static website whenever you push new updates to your GitHub repository. 🚀

+Here's how it works:

+✅ Your website is stored in a GitHub repo

+🔁 Every 5 minutes, an EC2 server checks GitHub for new changes

+🧠 It uses:

+A Python script to detect changes (git status)

+A Bash script to update the website

+A wrapper script that runs both

+🌐 The website is served using Nginx

+⏰ All of this is run on a cron job, so the process repeats automatically every 5 minutes

 ---